-Herpes zoster is a localised painful blistering rash caused by reactivation of herpes varicella-zoster virus some time after the primary generalised infection with varicella (chickenpox).
+Herpes zoster is a localised painful blistering rash caused by reactivation of herpes varicella-zoster virus sometime after the primary generalised infection with varicella (chickenpox).

-Because post-herpetic neuralgia is defined as pain after, and caused by, re-activation of the herpes zoster virus, evidence of herpes zoster infection is critical for diagnosis.
+Because post-herpetic neuralgia is defined as pain after and caused by, re-activation of the herpes zoster virus, evidence of herpes zoster infection is critical for diagnosis.

-Usually the diagnosis of herpes zoster is easily made when a painful blistering rash arises that has dermatomal distribution (ie, along the pathway of a cutaneous nerve).
+Usually, the diagnosis of herpes zoster is easily made when a painful blistering rash arises that has dermatomal distribution (ie, along the pathway of a cutaneous nerve).

-However, not all patients with post-herpetic neuralgia have a history of a rash or acute symptoms.
-In these cases, a rise in antibody levels on serial blood tests may confirm previous infection by herpes zoster virus.
+However, not all patients with post-herpetic neuralgia have a history of rash or acute symptoms.
+In these cases, a rise in antibody levels on serial blood tests may confirm the previous infection by herpes zoster virus.

 Features of post-herpetic neuralgia include:

 Chronic pain can lead to insomnia, anxiety and depression.

 The main risk factors for post-herpetic neuralgia are:

 Some other possible risk factors include:

 Acute herpes zoster pain is due to direct damage of peripheral nerves by the herpes zoster virus.
 Ongoing post-herpetic neuralgia is due to slow recovery and the involvement of the central nervous system.